HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v1.5.1, pág.
 107 “Magical Vortex”):** "Some Magical Vortexes move at the start of each turn, often by scattering.
 Should a Magical Vortex end such a move over a unit, move it by the smallest amount possible, in any direction , so that it can be placed on the battlefield, not touching the bases of any models."

 *REGLA ORIGINAL (Rulebook p.
-107): "Some Magical Vortexes move at the start of each turn.
+107 “Magical Vortex”): "Some Magical Vortexes move at the start of each turn.
 If a Magical Vortex ever ends such a move over a unit, continue to move it in the same direction until it can be placed on the battlefield, not touching the bases of any models."*

 </div>
 La inclusión de la expresión **«in any direction»** implica que, cuando el vórtice finalice su desplazamiento encima de una unidad, éste se mueva lo menos posible, *en cualquier dirección*, para salir de encima de la unidad que está tocando.
 Cambia la regla que decía que seguía avanzando en línea recta.